Anarch157/Dealer/README.txt

   4. yt_dlp (python pip)
   5. aiosqlite (python pip)
   6. aiohttp (python pip)
+  7. davey (python pip)

+Replace the following 3 files from the venv with the ones provided:
+  1. voice_client.py
+  2. voice_state.py
+  3. gateway.py

 The directory containing the .py file should have 2 more files:
-  1. config.txt: This file contains 3 lines:
+  1. config.txt: This file contains 2 lines:
                  1. Discord bot token
-                 2. Discord test guild id
-                 3. GitHub url
+                 2. Source code url
   2. db.db: This acts as the database file for the bot, the bot automatically creates this with default values, if not present.